Chidiblaq/Bank-Loan-Report-Project/README.md

 - Commit your changes and push them to your fork.
 - Submit a pull request with a detailed description of your changes.

+Included in this repository is the Dashboard Report, the SQL query file and the dataset.

 I hope you find the Bank Loan Report Dashboard useful for your data analysis needs.
 For any questions or feedback, please open an issue in the repository.
 Happy analyzing!